Reg Livermore: Early career

-He was initially a student of Doris Fitton's at the Independent Theatre in North Sydney.
-His first professional job was as understudy at the Phillip Theatre in Around The Loop, covering Gordon Chater and Barry Humphries; in the next revue, Cross Section, he starred with Ruth Cracknell, June Salter and John Meillon.
-During this period he met Hayes Gordon and began acting lessons in earnest, becoming a founding member of the Ensemble Theatre-in-the-round.
-Like many actors of that time he was drawn to the bright lights of London and then returned to Australia and the Ensemble Theatre, by then re-located to a boatshed at the edge of Sydney Harbour in Kirribilli.
+Livermore was initially a student of Doris Fitton's at the Independent Theatre in North Sydney.
+His first professional job was as understudy at the Phillip Theatre in Around The Loop, covering Gordon Chater and Barry Humphries; in the next revue, Cross Section, he starred alongside Ruth Cracknell, June Salter and John Meillon.
+During this period he met Hayes Gordon and began taking acting lessons, becoming a founding member of the Ensemble Theatre-in-the-round.

-There followed a period of instruction and practical experience with his teacher, Hayes Gordon.
-Livermore appeared in Ensemble productions of Orpheus Descending, The Drunkard, The Double Dealer, The Canterville Ghost, The Thracian Horses, Miss Lonely Hearts, The Physicists and The Real Inspector Hound.
+There followed a period of instruction and practical experience with Gordon, and Livermore appeared in Ensemble productions of Orpheus Descending, The Drunkard, The Double Dealer, The Canterville Ghost, The Thracian Horses, Miss Lonely Hearts, The Physicists and The Real Inspector Hound.
 He moved to Melbourne for a two and a half-year stint with the Union Theatre Repertory Company, performing in the works of Rattigan, Ionesco, Shakespeare, Peter Ustinov, Bram Stoker and Patrick White.
 He also made his directorial debut in a new production of The Shifting Heart by Australian playwright Richard Beynon and wrote his first musical The Good Ship Walter Raleigh.
-At the conclusion of this very busy period, he returned to Sydney to re-establish his career.
-He performed in the Independent Theatre production Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad with Lyndall Barbour, followed up by The Importance of Being Earnest at the Old Tote Theatre Company with Sophie Stewart and Ron Haddrick.
+Returning to Sydney, he later performed in the Independent Theatre production Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad with Lyndall Barbour, followed up by The Importance of Being Earnest at the Old Tote Theatre Company with Sophie Stewart and Ron Haddrick.

-During the 1960s Livermore became nationally known with roles in a number of notable Australian films and television programs.
-His first known TV role was in the early Australian TV adventure series Whiplash (1961).
-He featured in several important ABC television drama productions, playing Ariel in The Tempest (1963), and co-starring opposite Tony Ward in The Rape of the Belt (1964).
-During 1964–65 he had a featured role as the alien Vorussa in the pioneering ABC-TV children's science fiction series The Stranger.
-Livermore had a prominent role the groundbreaking Commonwealth Film Unit documentary From the Tropics to the Snow (1964) and also featured in the historic ABC-TV production of The Recruiting Officer (1965), notable as the first play ever performed in the newly founded colony of New South Wales, in 1789.
-He gained his first starring role in TV as the host of the ABC version of the children's comedy series Crackerjack (1966–67), and was a featured cast member for the final season of the satirical sketch series The Mavis Bramston Show (1968).
+During the 1960s Livermore became more widely known due to roles in a number of notable Australian films and television programs.
+His first known TV role was in the adventure series Whiplash (1961), later featuring as Ariel in the ABC television production of The Tempest (1963) and co-starring opposite Tony Ward in The Rape of the Belt (1964).
+During 1964–65 he had a featured role as the alien Vorussa in the ABC-TV children's science-fiction series The Stranger.
+Livermore had a prominent role in the Commonwealth Film Unit documentary From the Tropics to the Snow (1964) and also featured in the historic ABC-TV production of The Recruiting Officer (1965).
+He gained his first starring role in TV as the host of the ABC children's comedy series Crackerjack (1966–67), and was a featured cast member for the final season of the satirical sketch series The Mavis Bramston Show (1968).